dahanmoshe1991/dahanmoshe1991/README.md

 Hello there! 👋

 Nice to meet you.
-I am Moshe Dahan, an enthusiast developer with a B.Sc in Computer Engineering & currently working as Software Engineer at Stratasys.
+I am Moshe Dahan, an enthusiast developer with a B.Sc in Computer Engineering & currently working as Software Engineer at Spot by NeetApp.
 - 👀 I’m interested in MT systems and how they communicate with embedded & web applications.
 - 🙌 I’m looking to collaborate on openSource projects & develop my own skills in the process.
-- 💖 Generally a dog person but also love cats and enjoy playing on the ukulele.
 <p><br/></p>

 Published Articles: